gregorydlogan/opencast/docs/guides/admin/docs/modules/watsontranscripts.md

 #cleanup.results.days=7

 # Email to send notifications of errors.
 If not entered, the value from
-# org.opencastproject.admin.email in custom.properties will be used.
+# org.opencast.admin.email in custom.properties will be used.
 #notification.email=
 ```